ritikamangla/QSalience/README.md

 - Training, validation, and testing sets: [train_val_test](./data/train_val_test)

 ### Installation and Usage
+- We provide a [quick colab running code](https://colab.research.google.com/drive/1MmZ_M7FOBcotf22j98Ov5ADsqCFaQEYz?usp=sharing) for the evaluation code.

+The codebase is actively under construction. 🚧🚧🚧

 Go to QSalience/code for below running code.

-The codebase is actively under construction. 🚧🚧🚧

 0. Please login into huggingface before running the code as ```mistralai/Mistral-7B-Instruct-v0.2``` now requires you to approve their policy.